Get

 4. Fade Out the Lure

 Gradually, you should remove the treat altogether and just give them the command.
 At some point, they should understand what the word “bow” means and act without luring.
-While you won’t be luring them with the treat, you should still reward them for the successful command.
+While you won’t be luring them with the treat, you should still reward them for the successful response.

 5. Fade Out the Treat